hirrolot/hirrolot.github.io/content/why-static-languages-suffer-from-complexity.md

 }
 ```

 This version enforces exactly the same type checks as `automobile-static.rs`, but additionally provides [methods] for manipulating with `type Automobile` as with ordinary collections!
-E.g., we may want to reverse our automobile:
+E.g., we may want to reverse our automobile [^missing-traits]:

 [methods]: https://docs.rs/frunk/0.4.0/frunk/hlist/struct.HCons.html#implementations